cameronmathis/SortingAlgorithms/README.md

 	$ ./run.sh [Array Size] [Show/Hide Array]

-Parameter restraints: Array Size - any integer value </t> Show/Hide Array - the string "show" or the string "hide" (without quotation marks) </br>
+Parameter restraints: Array Size - any positive integer value | Show/Hide Array - the string "show" or the string "hide" (without quotation marks) </br>
 This will print out how long it took each algorithm to sort the same randomly generated array of given size.

 ## Status